 Anypoint Studio and Flow Designer support Mule application development.

 Domains enable you to share global configurations that Mule applications need to reuse, such as default error handlers, shared properties, scheduler pools, and component configurations.
+You can only deploy domains when running Mule runtime engine on premises.

 Policies on HTTP-based APIs can enforce security, regulate traffic through Mule applications, and adapt APIs to your business needs.